nodejs/wiki-archive/Installation.md

 ### Installing on Windows

 #### Manual install

-#### Recommended ( Manual Install is cleaner than Automatic Install )
+**Installing Node manually is recommended as a workaround for any problems with automatic install.
+You also have much better understanding of the things that happen if you do those things yourself.**

 The [http://nodejs.org/dist/latest/node.exe](http://nodejs.org/dist/latest/node.exe) file is a standalone Windows executable that contains only the last version of Node.js engine.
+(You may use [http://nodejs.org/dist/latest/x64/node.exe](http://nodejs.org/dist/latest/x64/node.exe) to get 64bit version of Node if you have 64bit Windows.)

 The [http://nodejs.org/dist/npm/](http://nodejs.org/dist/npm/) directory contains the latest `.zip` archive of npm (such as `npm-1.1.16.zip` when npm v1.1.16 was the latest).